Skip to main content

 Usage

-import { getEncryptedBalanceToPublicBalanceDirectWithdrawerFunction } from "@umbra-privacy/sdk";
+import { getETAIntoATAWithdrawerFunction } from "@umbra-privacy/sdk/withdrawal";

-const withdraw = getEncryptedBalanceToPublicBalanceDirectWithdrawerFunction({ client });
+const withdraw = getETAIntoATAWithdrawerFunction({ client });

 const result = await withdraw(